Hearst (René Fontaine) Municipal Airport

 The airport is owned by the Town of Hearst and day-to-day operations managed by Commercial Aviation since the 1980s.

+Operations

+Traffic at the airport consists of cargo and general aviation flights, including air ambulance and wildland firefighting operations.
+It can handle aircraft up to the Dash 8 in size.

 Facilities

 The airport has a few structures, namely a small shed, hangar and terminal building.

-There are two helipads located next to the terminal.
+There are four helipads located on the northwest side of the apron, adjacent to the terminal.

-Transportation
+Ground transportation

 The airport is accessible by car only.
 Airport Road provides access to the airport and connects to Highway 11/Trans Canada Highway via Fontaine Drive.
 A small parking lot is located next to the terminal building.